 There are many things that can go wrong with the gut and gut flora that can manifest in the gut itself, but also elsewhere.
 Some of the most well known gut problems are IBD (inflammatory bowel disease), IBS (irritable bowel syndrome), GERD (gastroesophageal reflux disease), Crohn’s disease, ulcerative colitis, celiac disease and SIBO (small intestinal bacterial overgrowth).
 On the opposite side, autism and schizophrenia are two mental disorders that have strong ties to gut flora problems.

 For their part, autoimmune diseases first start with damage done to the tight junctions at the epithelial cell level in the gut, which inevitably leads to a leaky gut, which itself permits foreign proteins to enter the bloodstream.
 The body then manufactures antibodies against those foreign proteins, but the problem is that some of those proteins often mimic proteins already present in the body, like in the thyroid gland or the pancreas for example.
 This mimicry, coupled with the newly formed antibodies, makes the body attack its own tissues.
-In the case of the thyroid, we’re talking Hashimoto’s thyroiditis or Grave’s disease and in the case of the pancreas it’s type 1 diabetes.
+In the case of the thyroid, we’re talking about Hashimoto’s thyroiditis or Grave’s disease and in the case of the pancreas it’s type 1 diabetes.

 Finally, inflammation that starts in the gut often leads to inflammation elsewhere in the body like the joints or arteries.